clemsonciti/palmetto-documentation/docs/software/packages/lammps.md

 - Next, we need to modify `../cmake/presets/kokkos-cuda.cmake` so that `kokkos` is built to the correct architectural specification.
 For Palmetto, the follow

-Palmetto GPU architectures       |   Architecture name for Kokko
+Palmetto GPU architectures       |   Architecture name for Kokkos
 --------------------|-------------------------------------
 K20 and K40         | KEPLER35
 P100                | PASCAL60